PROBLEMS AND THE COMPLAINTS PROCEDURE

 - Or, on academic matters, have a chat with your programme rep (they should be listed on moodle) to see if they have experience to offer you or if they can take up your concern

 - Failing either of above, come and talk to ENSA Advice who can go with you to meet your PDT/PL if you wish us to.

-- Find out who your class/programme rep is (on moodle) and let them know your concerns: be specific and evidence what you are all saying.
-The reps are trained by ENSA in how to take things forward at class level
+- Find out who your Programme Rep is (on moodle) and let them know your concerns: be specific and evidence what you are all saying.
+Reps are trained by ENSA in how to take things forward at class level

-Official formal complaints are submitted on a CP1 form http://my.napier.ac.uk/Student-Administration/Complaints/Pages/Complaints.aspx You are advised to get help with this from ENSA Advice or the ACCO firstname.lastname@example.org
+Official formal complaints must be submitted on a CP1 form.
+You are advised to get help with this from ENSA Advice (call 0131 229 8791 for an appointment) or the University Complaints Officer firstname.lastname@example.org.